 The Orfox browser bounces your communications around a network of relays.
 This protects your search history from prying eyes.
 Besides that, it also stops anyone from accessing your physical location.
-Orfox also includes NoScript and HTTPS Everywhere built-in.
+Orfox also includes NoScript and HTTPS Everywhere add-ons.
 The browsing is also quite smooth and gets the job done with no hassles.

-Related Article: Surf Internet Anonymously With Tor Browser Bundle
+Related article: Surf Internet Anonymously With Tor Browser Bundle

+Ghostery Inc released the Ghostery Privacy Browser, at the end of 2014.
+It is based on the Android WebView and is as good a browser as Google Chrome.
 The ghost icon at the top keeps a tab of how many trackers the website is attempting to use.
-You can access the list by tapping the icon and select which trackers you want to block/allow.
+You can access the list by tapping the icon and select which trackers you want to block or allow.
 You can add trusted sites to a Whitelist.
 Whitelisted sites go past the tracker blocker unaffected.

 5. CM Browser

 CM Browser was developed by Cheetah Mobile Inc., the developer of Clean Master and CM AppLock.
-The browser greets you with a clean, minimal interface that is very aesthetic to look at and easy to get used to.
+The browser greets you with a clean, minimal interface that is very pleasing to look at and easy to get used to.

+If Firefox Focus is too restricted to you then you can use the regular one instead.
 Firefox for Android is a fast, free and open source project by Mozilla.
 It has a large library of free add-ons like HTTPS Everywhere, AdBlock, Readability, etc. The GNU IceCat Mobile browser as mentioned earlier also runs on the Firefox source-code.

 The best thing about Firefox is that add-ons work INSIDE the browser.
 This is unlike Chrome, which requires the use of separate apps to do so.

 Brave, the web browser company, co-founded by former Mozilla CEO Brendan Eich, recently launched a revamped version of its Brave Browser.
 The earlier version used an odd UI with link bubbles, which was not well received by its users.
-It is now back with the familiar tabbed browser experience.
+It is now back with the familiar tabbed browsing experience.

-Related Article: Top Google Chrome Extensions for Privacy
+Related article: Top Google Chrome Extensions for Privacy

 This is it for the list of the best Anonymous Browsers for Android.
 Do keep in mind that while these browsers lower the chances of getting tracked, none of these apps can assure 100% anonymity.